cea-hpc/modules/doc/source/design/source-shell-script-in-modulefile.rst

 - **Note**: if sourced script produces shell alias or function, these alias or function may not be compatible with the current shell of the user

+- Shell completion is defined for the shell used to evaluate script

+    - :mfcmd:`complete` commands are generated even if current user shell is not the same as the shell used to evaluate script
+    - but the completion definition will produce a no-operation on current user shell when :mfcmd:`complete` command is evaluated

 - **Note**: the mechanism described here only applies for shell script as to understand the impact the script execution over the user environment, this environment need to be compared prior and after execution

 - ``source-sh`` modulefile command relies of the ``sh-to-mod`` procedure of ``modulecmd.tcl``